jboss-openshift/ce-arq/README.md

 # Cloud Enablement Arquillian Support

-# PersistentVolumes and PersistentVolumeClaims

-In order to test PVs and PVCs the OpenShift user running the tests must have the permissions to view PVs.
-To set the permissions for the user (e.g. joe):

-oadm policy add-cluster-role-to-user view joe --config=/etc/origin/master/admin.kubeconfig

 # EAP

 To run tests against EAP, one **must** set these system properties / env vars (use your numbers / paths!):